 Members of the Croakey team wear multiple hats, and the editors declare our conflicts of interest here.

 Follow her on Twitter: @croakeyblog.

 Melissa Sweet is an independent journalist, media columnist, author, blogger and researcher.
 She has been covering health matters for more than 25 years.
 She founded Croakey and @WePublicHealth.
 She is a Croakey editor, as well as contributing to various projects, including #JustJustice, #JustClimate and #IHMayDay.
 Melissa is a founding member and former chair of the Public Interest Journalism Foundation.
 She is the author or co-author of several books, including Inside Madness, The Big Fat Conspiracy, Ten Questions You Must Ask Your Doctor, and Smart Health Choices (free).
 Before turning to a freelance career in the late 1990s, she covered health and medicine for the Sydney Morning Herald and Australian Associated Press.
-She is currently undertaking a PhD at the University of Canberra, and has an honorary appointment as senior lecturer in the Sydney School of Public Health at the University of Sydney.
+She has an honorary appointment as senior lecturer in the Sydney School of Public Health at the University of Sydney, and completed a PhD at the University of Canberra in 2017.
 She is a member of the Association of Health Care Journalists (US-based), the Media, Entertainment and Arts Alliance, and the Australasian Medical Writers Association.
 Read more here.

 Follow her on Twitter: @mariemcinerney